 2. Explore Christmas By The Sea

-Blackpool’s Tower Festival Headland has been transformed into a magical festive village complete with a free skating rink; Instagrammable magical forest with twinkling Christmas trees; simulated snowfalls firing out of our giant cannons; cosy Christmas cabins fronted by local stallholders selling unique gifts and delicious food and drink; a giant illuminated bauble; and a Magical Express Tram Tour for an afternoon or after-dark adventure*.
+Blackpool’s Tower Festival Headland will be transformed into a magical festive village complete with a free skating rink; simulated snowfalls firing out of our giant cannons; cosy Christmas cabins fronted by stallholders selling unique gifts and delicious food and drink; a giant illuminated bauble; and one of Europe's tallest aerial swing rides if you're brave enough.

 3. Get your skates on and head to the free rink

-Buckle up this winter as Blackpool Pleasure Beach extends the 2021 season, giving you even more opportunities to enjoy the much-loved family attraction.
-The UK’s most ride-intensive amusement park will open every weekend until 12 December to coincide with Blackpool’s famous Illuminations.
-There is something for everyone, including Blackpool Pleasure Beach’s incredible line up of rollercoasters, the UK’s only Nickelodeon Land and family favourites such as the Ghost Train and Alice in Wonderland.
+Buckle up this winter as Blackpool Pleasure Beach extends the 2022 season, giving you even more opportunities to enjoy the much-loved family attraction.
+The UK’s most ride-intensive amusement park will open every weekend until 27 November to coincide with Blackpool’s famous Illuminations.
+There is something for everyone, including the park's thrilling line-up of rollercoasters, the UK’s only Nickelodeon Land and old family favourites such as the Ghost Train, Steeplechase and Alice in Wonderland.